Can Tetras Live with Goldfish?

 4. Social Habits

 Tetras like to move about and interact with other tetras.
-They are pretty small fish, and goldfish outgrow them.
+They are pretty small fish (1.5-2 inches), and goldfish (1-6 inches) outgrow them.
 Thus, goldfish can easily feed on tetras, making them feel uneasy and stressed when they have to hide for their lives in certain parts of the habitat.

-This situation is not healthy for their lives.
-You should thus position them in areas where they can freely move with no fear.
-The two fishes can grow together sometimes, but once the goldfish start to outgrow tetras, you should separate them.
+This situation is not healthy for the tetras.
+You should thus position them in areas where they can freely move without fear.
+The two fishes can grow together sometimes, but once the goldfish outgrow tetras, you should separate them.

 5. Tank Changes